dylan-source/pump_algo/README.md

 3. When stoploss is triggered use a higher priority fee and slippage values - implementation: done using additional config parameters
 4. Use DexScreener for prices - implementation: done, fetching the priceNative (token_price/sol) value - DexScreener prices very slow.
 Jupiter is ok.
 Codex.io is best
 5. Switch trading directly to raydium rather than Jupiter (jupiter has a time lag after migration and also extra fees) - done: raydium swap integrated
+6. Use get_transaction call (already called in confirm_tx function) to determine tokens spent and received
+7. Cache buy results and store trade results in CSV

 # Other packages to look into:
  - UV Loop